SpiderBot-Code/SpiderBot-Code/README.md

 [![Language grade: JavaScript](https://img.shields.io/lgtm/grade/javascript/g/SpiderBot-Code/SpiderBot-Code.svg?logo=lgtm&logoWidth=18)](https://lgtm.com/projects/g/SpiderBot-Code/SpiderBot-Code/context:javascript)
 ![Discord](https://img.shields.io/discord/728316562163105925?color=blue&label=Discord&logo=%7B%7Bl&logoColor=blue)
 # SpiderBot
 Spiderbot, Made to do everything, free, forever.
-(Of course the bot does nothing right now, I'm developing it)
+(Of course the bot does not do much right now, I'm still developing it)
 SpiderBot brings moderation, leveling, games, and much more!
 The bot is still being developed, and has a long way till It's done.

 Original plan: Replace all the bots on my Discord server.
-New plan: Replace all the bots on Discord (just kidding, but it helps the slogan ok)
+New plan: Replace all the bots on Discord (just kidding)

 This bot is under heavy development and the code is **A little** messy right now.

 [Invite the bot to your server]() (not added yet as the bot is not ready for this)
 [SpiderBot help and testing Discord server](https://discord.gg/6kFYJAP)

+## Recent Updates
+- Command handler
+- Command permissions checker
+- Some commands including a help command when an invalid command is used

 ## Planned Features
 - Swear filter